christiansmith/OAuth2Server/README.md

     $ npm install oauth2server --save

-Only two files are required to set up your own instance locally, `app.js` and `config.json`.
-For [deployment](https://github.com/christiansmith/OAuth2Server/wiki/Deployment) to [Modulus.io](http://modulus.io), the only additional requirement is a `package.json` file listing OAuth2Server (~0.0.3) as a dependency.
+Only two files are required to set up your own instance locally, `app.js` and `config.development.json`.
+For [deployment](https://github.com/christiansmith/OAuth2Server/wiki/Deployment) to [Modulus.io](http://modulus.io), the only additional requirements are `config.production.json` with a valid Redis configuration and a `package.json` file listing OAuth2Server as a dependency.

 #### app.js